I am considering coming out, Should I?

-You may want to tell your family if you’re gay, lesbian or bisexual.
-Family plays an important role in life, and it’s good to be honest with your parents and siblings, if you feel comfortable to do it.
-If you want to talk to them about your future, or tell them about your boyfriend or girlfriend, you’ll have to come out first.
+You may want to tell your family if you’re gay, lesbian, or bisexual.
+Family plays an important role in life, and it’s good to be honest with your parents and siblings if you feel comfortable doing it.
+If you want to talk to them about your future or tell them about your boyfriend or girlfriend, you’ll have to come out first.

 But not everyone can accept that a family member is gay, lesbian, or bisexual, particularly if you live in a society where being gay is not considered socially acceptable.
 Every family is different.
 You know your family best, so think carefully before telling them.